laistie/uni-projects/README.md

 > 4th semester (2023)

-This folder includes some more difficult exercises, covering topics such as dynamic memory allocation and manipulating files.
+This folder includes some more difficult exercises, covering topics such as dynamic memory allocation and file handling.

 ## Data Structures :desktop_computer:

-### T1 (C)
+All assignments were developed using C language.
+There was also an special rule for all assignments that structs shouldn't be declared in the .h file, making the usage of void* frequent.

-> 2nd semester (2022)
+> 2nd semester

+### T1

 In this assignment, since it was my very first data structures project, I mainly learned how to manipulate given paths in argv in order to work with files (reading and writing) and generate SVG files with them; also I had to use a doubly linked list for storing parameters from a .geo file: